union-imgcross icon

 • The burden of proof rests with the employees who chose the overtime, and they must report it to the employer without delay.

-• Overtime is paid at the rate of at least 25% than normal pay.
+• Overtime is paid at the rate of at least 25% of normal pay.

 Paid public holidays Paid public holidays are determined by Swiss cantons (states).
 Some of the key holidays are,